 Are anabolic steroids addictive?
-Although you don’t get the “buzz” or “high” with anabolic steroids like you would with other addictive drugs, you can still form a steroid addiction.
+Although you don’t get the “buzz” or “high” with anabolic steroids as you would with other addictive drugs, you can still form a steroid addiction.
 They don’t have the same addictive characteristics as the other drugs, but you can become addicted both physically and psychologically to them.
-And once the dependence takes hold, professional help at a steroid rehab center is usually required to come off of them.
+And once the dependence takes hold, professional help at a steroid rehab center in Florida is usually required to come off of them.

-There are many types of steroids in the anabolic and glucocorticoid class that have been shown to lead to a physical dependence.
+There are many types of steroids in the anabolic and glucocorticoid class that have been shown to lead to physical dependence.
 People with an anabolic steroid addiction could experience physical effects of steroids, such as withdrawal, when they abruptly stop using the steroids, since their bodies have become adapted to them.

 If you are psychologically addicted, you suffer from a behavioral condition known as muscle dysmorphia, where your view of yourself is distorted.
 For example, men who have this condition, even if they are muscular and big, believe they look small and weak, and women believe they are fat, even though they are muscular and lean.